andreapollastri/easydock/README.md

 - GIT
 - Composer
 - vscode devcontainers mode support
-- PHP Unit, CS Fix and PHP Stan tools
+- PHP Unit, CS Fix and PHP Stan tools (you can use them in pipelines too)

 ## Requirements
 Docker Desktop and Composer on Mac OSx (M1 compatible)